smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 In case of unexpected disconnect SDL should store application hmi state next 3 ignition cycles.
 On next application registration SDL should restore last saved application hmi_state.

-ResumptionData interface contains responsible for keeping application information.
+ResumptionData is responsible for application data restoring.
 ResumeCtrlImpl is responsible for HMI state restoring.

 ResumeCtrlImpl will remove application hmi_state info from resumption data after 3 ignition cycles.